zefredz/claroline/README.txt

 NEW FEATURES IN CLAROLINE 1.6 SINCE CLAROLINE 1.5
 -------------------------------------------------

-* Assignment tool (new interface in beta 2)

-New assignment tool deal with :
+* ASSIGNMENTS.
+New assignment tool dealing with :

-    * planned work sessions.
+    - Planned work sessions.
-    * automatically close or open assignments uploads.
+    - Automatically close or open assignments uploads.
-    * time planning. (start date and end date)
+    - Time planning. (start date and end date)
-    * give a personalized (or automatic) feedback to any work session submission.
+    - Give a personalized (or automatic) feedback to any work session submission.
-    * work content can be text, file or text and file.
+    - Work content can be text, file or text and file.

-* Document tool

-Functionnalities added in beta 2 are :
+* DOCUMENTS AND LINKS.
+Two new features:

-    * new image gallery
+	- new image gallery
-    * internal search fonctionnality

-* Exercise tool

-Improved exercise tool deal with :
+    - Internal search functionality

+* EXERCISES. important improvements.

-    * time planning. (start date, end date and duration)
+    - time planning. (start date, end date and duration)
-    * optional attempts limit for each user.
+    - optional attempts limit for each user.
-    * multimedia files. (pictures,documents, flash animations, videos, sounds, ... )
+    - multimedia files. (pictures,documents, flash animations, videos, sounds, ... )
-    * flash mp3 player.
+    - flash mp3 player.

-* Campus administration tool

-Improved campus administration tool deal with classes and import csv files.

-* Classes

-    * organise your users by groups (classes) and subgroups on your campus.
+* CLASSES.
+This totally new tool allows platform administrator to manage more easily users by grouping them in classes and subclasses on your virtual campus.
+Then classes can be and enrolled to specific courses.
-    * create a whole class tree that fits to your organisation scheme.
-    * subscribe a whole class to a course at once.

-* Massive import

-    * massive import with CSV files in the user list of the administration tool.
+* USERS.
+Massive import with CSV files or classes.
-    * create a new class right form your CSV file.
-    * import users in a specific course within the user tool.

-* Configuration files edition (added since beta 2)
+* CONFIGURATION FILES EDITOR.
 New configuration files editor allowing easy customization of the campus and of the tool parameters.

-    * define which values are required for the creation of new courses.
+    - Define which values are required for the creation of new courses.
-    * set the disk space limit of the documents and links tool.
+    - Set the disk space limit of the documents and links tool.
-    * select which values are required in user profiles
+    - Select which values are required in user profiles
-    * choose the number of posts displayed per forum page
+    - Choose the number of posts displayed per forum page
-    * ...
+    - ...

- Using a new architecture to deal with the configuration files, Claroline is now able to integrate new configuration parameters (or hide any) in this interface.
-According to the Community test, parameters could be added or deleted in this place for the forthcoming Claroline 1.6 stable version.

-* Tracking

- Improved tracking and statistics :

-    * exercises.
+* TRACKING & STATISTICS.

-    * forum (records messages).
+	- Improvements on exercises and forum tracking.
-    * option to erase all statistics of a course.
+    - Option to erase all statistics of a course.

-* Translation

- New translation files simplify the process to add or update language interface of the claroline system.
+* TRANSLATION.
+New translation files simplify the process to add or update language interface of the Claroline system.
+See documentation on http://clarolinet.net: How to translate 1.6 ?

-    * In development version : use of a single file with all the translations.
-    * In stable version : the development file is splitted in many files to increase performance.

- See documentation on clarolinet.net: How to translate 1.6 ?

-* Layout personalisation
+* LAYOUT PERSONALIZATION.
 Claroline code has been adapted to a more intensive use of a CSS stylesheet.
 This makes it easier, and without any code change, for anyone to modify the appearance (color, style, logo,..) of new Claroline campus installed.
 See documentation: Modify styles with CSS.

-* External authentication system (added in beta 2)

- New external authentication system provides methods to authenticate user from a significant number of systems (LDAP servers, 14 databases from Oracle to ODBC, POP3 servers, IMAP servers, vpopmail accounts, RADIUS, SAMBA password files and SOAP).
+* EXTERNAL AUTHENTICATION SYSTEM.
+New external authentication system provides methods to authenticate user from a significant number of systems (LDAP servers, 14 databases from Oracle to ODBC, POP3 servers, IMAP servers, vpopmail accounts, RADIUS, SAMBA password files SOAP, and various CMS or LMS applications).
 This feature improves the integration of Claroline into your existing computer network environment.

-* Single Sign On (SSO) system (added in beta 2)

- Single Sign On (SSO) system enabling users, once logged into claroline, to connect to all other websites session without the need of physically enter repetitive usernames and passwords.
+* SINGLE SIGN ON (SSO) SYSTEM.
+Single Sign On (SSO) system enabling users, once logged into Claroline, to connect to all other web sites session without the need of physically enter repetitive usernames and passwords.
 This feature allows to smoothly associate Claroline into your institution Portals.

 NEW FEATURES IN CLAROLINE 1.5 SINCE CLAROLINE 1.4